tj-smith47/cron-meet-cal/README.md

 You may get a confirmation popup when running step 5 about elevated permissions.
 If so, you'll need to allow your terminal editor full disk access in Settings in order to let this script update your crontab unattended.
-To do so, go to `Settings > Privacy & Security > Full Disk Access` and enable access for your terminal emulator.
+To do so, go to `Settings > Privacy & Security > Full Disk Access` and enable access for your terminal emulator app.
 > This is due to a new MacOS Sonoma setting, but is generally safe - many common apps for Mac (like Alfred) require this setting as well.
 Even enabled, user specific permissions will still limit file access per user.

 ## ENV's